tom-wr/across.js/README.md

 Across.js javascript library built using ES6, jQuery.
 See assets/js/across/

-Server built with Symfony 3 and webpack.
+Symfony 3 as the server framework and webpack for building and configuration.

 ![My image](assets/static/acrossimage.png)